MusicaRhythm/VMPS/README.md

   - The next lines will be UnitSpawner objects and StaticObject objects.
  6. Place your templates to your heart's contect

+# NOTES:
+In this early alpha build, you must have at least one unit, and one static object in scenario that you're copying templates to.

  HAPPY HUNTING!